uiceds/cee-492-term-project-fall-2022-shans/manuscript.md

 First thing to mention is that the Good ties (Condition 0) has more outliers than the other ones, this can be related to the fact that there are a lot more ties with this condition than the other ones.
 In contrast to the concrete ties, the median gets slightly higher when we have a bad condition tie, indicating that the condition of the tie can be related to the gauge of the track.
 Comparing the max values, only condition zero (Good) and 3 (Bad) have higher max values.
 It makes sense for condition 3 (Bad) ties but measurement errors should be account for condition 0 (Good) ties.

-<u> Relationship between Gauge Deviation and Tie Plate Condition </u>
+### Relationship between Gauge Deviation and Tie Plate Condition

 The next component to be investigated is the tie plate.
 Only wooden ties have tie plates.
 Their main function is to support the rail and distribute the load on the ties.
 Normal wooden ties have two tie plates – one per rail.
 The metric used to analyze the data is the number of defective tie plates per tie, 0 being a tie with 2 tie plates and 2 a tie plate without tie plates in good condition.
 The following graph shows the distribution of gauge deviation by the number of defectives tie plates per wooden tie.